-RB: Yes, for almost - for, yes and it took me a year to get to that, but yes. [laughter]
+RB: Yeah.
+It took me a year to get to that, but yes. [laughter]

-SW: What would the captains and crews say about you on the red crab boat?
+SW: What would the captains and crew say about you on the red crab boat?
 We kind of talked about it, but what about some of the other gear types?
-What would they say about your work, your work ethic?
+What would they say about your work or your work ethic?

 RB: I think most of them don't mind that I'm on the boat.
 I've gotten that from quite a few captains.
-Some captains have even asked me, they're like, "Hey, if you don't want to observe anymore, give me a shout, I'll give you a job."
-So, most of them I think once they get over the fact that they have to take an observer, appreciate that I'm on the boat or don't mind that I'm on the boat just because of my work ethic.
+Some captains have even asked me, they're like, "Hey, if you don't want to observe anymore, give me a shout.
+I'll give you a job."
+So, most of them, I think, once they get over the fact that they have to take an observer, appreciate that I'm on the boat, or don't mind that I'm on the boat just because of my work ethic.
 I get along with the crew.
 I don't try to cause trouble.
 I try to get the stuff that I need without being bossy or telling the crew what to do and how to do it. [laughter]

-SW: Tell me about some of the sacrifices you feel you have met or you have had over the nineteen years of your career.
+SW: Tell me about some of the sacrifices you feel you've had over the nineteen years of your career.

 RB: Well, having kids, I don't get to see everything that they do.
-So, I've missed some birthdays here and there.
+I've missed some birthdays here and there.
 I've missed some holidays here and there.
-So, yes, you know life at sea - you're going to miss a couple of things.
-But for the most part, I do try to plan my time accordingly to be home, but just sometimes you just can't.
+You know [with a] life at sea, you're going to miss a couple of things.
+But for the most part, I do try to plan my time accordingly to be home, but sometimes you just can't.